 Use universal links to link to content within your app and share data securely.

-Universal links let you connect to content deep inside your app.
+You can connect to content deep inside your app with universal links.
 Users open your app in a specified context, allowing them to accomplish their goals efficiently.

-When users tap a universal link, iOS redirects the link directly to your app without routing through Safari or your website.
+When users tap or click a universal link, the system redirects the link directly to your app without routing through Safari or your website.
 In addition, because universal links are standard HTTP or HTTPS links, one URL works for both your website and your app.
-If your app is not installed, the system opens the URL in Safari, allowing your website to handle it.
+If the user has not installed your app, the system opens the URL in Safari, allowing your website to handle it.

-When users install your app, iOS checks a file stored on your web server to verify that your website allows your app to open URLs on its behalf.
+When users install your app, the system checks a file stored on your web server to verify that your website allows your app to open URLs on its behalf.
 Only you have the ability to store this file on your server, securing the association of your website and your app.

 Support Universal Links